-Carrier investigation estimates are based on one Motor Carrier Safety Inspector currently trained and performing 32 total investigations annually.
-The 16 remaining investigations will be based on filling the second Motor Carrier Safety Inspector position currently vacant.
-This inspector would be required to do a reduced amount of investigations based on training requirements time frame.
+Carrier investigation estimates are based on two Motor Carrier Safety Inspectors trained and performing 48 total investigations annually.
+The AHP recently filled the two Motor Carrier Safety Inspector positions that were vacant.
+These inspectors will be required to do a reduced amount of investigations based on training requirements.